Fennel Orange Seared Scallop Salad With Pignoli Nuts

 Scallop Fennel Orange Pine Nut Salad

-Bright, citrusy, and bursting with flavor and texture, this Fennel Orange Seared Scallop Salad with Pignoli Nuts is a restaurant quality dish you can whip up at home in minutes.
-Sweet caramelized scallops meet crisp fennel, juicy orange segments, and buttery pignolis for a refreshing, palate pleasing salad that tastes like pure sunshine on a plate.
+Sweet caramelized scallops meet crisp fennel, juicy orange segments, and buttery pignolis, this restaurant quality dish can be whipped up in minutes for a refreshing, palate pleasing salad that tastes like pure sunshine on a plate.

 Bulb of Fresh Fennel